TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunSnappyHydraTests.md

 #### Running single test/selected tests from a bt

 If one wants to run just a single test or selected tests from the bt, then all the other tests in the bt file needs to be commented.
 One can also create a new .bt file with only required tests and use that bt file while execution.
-The above mentioned procedure for running a battery test needs to be followed after changes for bt files and local.conf are done (You can skip Step 1 in case previously done).
+The above mentioned procedure for running a battery test needs to be followed after changes for bt files and local.conf are done (You can skip Step 1 if previously done).

 ## Battery tests included in the Snappy regression